David Masinter: Career

-Upon Ordination, Rabbi Masinter worked for Chabad's newly founded children's organization, Tzivos Hashem (The Army of G-d) and was tasked with revitalizing its children's magazine – Moshiach Times.
+Upon Ordination, Rabbi Masinter worked for Chabad's newly founded children's organization, Tzivos Hashem (The Army of God) and was tasked with revitalizing its children's magazine – Moshiach Times.
 It was at this stage that he met Al Jaffee, the artist for Mad Magazine and convinced him to develop the Shpy character (pronounced Spy with a Sh..) for Mashiach Times.
 This liaison has lasted over a quarter of a century.
 Other contributors included Dave Berg and Joe Kubert from DC Comics.
 Additionally, Alison Leigh Cowan from The New York Times wrote an article referencing Rabbi Masinter for his role in involving artist Al Jaffee in the children's organization.

 In 1985 the Rabbi returned to South Africa to work for Chabad Lubavitch South Africa and was appointed Director of Chabad House Johannesburg in 1989.

 In the years that followed, together with his colleague Rabbi Michael Katz, Rabbi Masinter introduced a variety of outreach and educational programmes.
 In the late 1990s he teamed up with Mike Schalit of the Net#work BBDO advertising agency to develop advertising campaigns aimed at creating and enhancing Jewish awareness.

 Miracle Drive

-The Miracle Drive was instituted to fund Chabad House in Johannesburg and its spectrum of programmes for all age groups.
-In 1989, with the support of John Newbury, the Chairman of Nissan South Africa ('Nissan means 'miracle' in Hebrew).
-Nissan donated a car which was raffled, and the tradition has continued every year to the present, with Nissan as the chief sponsor.
-Today the Miracle Drive is claimed to be the biggest charity event in the southern hemisphere, drawing up to 1800 people to its annual gala dinner.
+The Miracle Drive Trust was instituted to fund Chabad House in Johannesburg and its spectrum of programmes for all age groups.
+It was launched in 1989, with the support of John Newbury, Chairman of Nissan South Africa ('Nissan means 'miracle' in Hebrew), and the late Meyer Kahn of SA Breweries.
+Nissan donated a car every year, which was raffled, and the tradition continued for over 30 years.
+Today the Miracle Drive is claimed to be one of the biggest charity events in the southern hemisphere, drawing up to 1800 people to its annual gala dinner.

-Meyer Kahn, former CEO of SAB is the current President of Miracle Drive.
-Some of the notable Miracle Drive Chairmen have included Larry Lipschitz, former Chairman of Supergroup and Robert Brozin, Chairman of Nandos.
-The current Chairman is Paul Winer, esteemed partner at ENS Africa.
+Education for the Underprivileged

-Grow Your Life book series
+1. Grow Your Life Book Series

-Because of challenges facing South Africa's previously disadvantaged children, the Rabbi authored the Grow Your Life series of books aimed at giving children an aspiration.
+Because of challenges facing South Africa's previously disadvantaged children, the Rabbi co-authored the Grow Your Life series of books aimed at giving children an aspiration for their future.

+This project is aimed at educating the disadvantaged youth in South Africa on the importance of entrepreneurial skills, whilst simultaneously improving their reading skills.
+With less than 6% of public schools in South Africa having libraries, it is imperative to aid in the mission to give children the gift of literacy.

 Over 400,000 copies have been printed.
 Grow Your Life has also led to the development of job creation programs.